rankutah/blog/sites/rodmaxfielddds/content/services/hygiene-basics.md

-+++
+---
-title = "Hygiene Basics"
+title: "Hygiene Basics"
+url: "/services/hygiene-basics/"
-description = "It is important to see your dentist twice a year for hygiene appointments." layout = "flowbite" url = "/services/hygiene-basics/"
+description: "It is important to see your dentist twice a year for hygiene appointments."
-+++
+---

 {{< section >}}
 {{< cols min="18rem" row="md" >}}